tech-srl/code2seq/README.md

 and a vocabulary file for various dataset properties.

 #### Creating and preprocessing a new Java dataset
-In order to create and preprocess a new dataset (for example, to compare code2vec to another model on another dataset):
+To create and preprocess a new dataset (for example, to compare code2seq to another model on another dataset):
   * Edit the file [preprocess.sh](preprocess.sh) using the instructions there, pointing it to the correct training, validation and test directories.
   * Run the preprocess.sh file:
-> source preprocess.sh
+> bash preprocess.sh

-### Step 2: Training a model
+### Step 2: Training a model TODO
 You can either download an already-trained model, or train a new model using a preprocessed dataset.

-#### Downloading a trained model (1.4G)
+#### Downloading a trained model (1.4G) TODO
 We already trained a model for 8 epochs on the data that was preprocessed in the previous step.
 The number of epochs was chosen using [early stopping](https://en.wikipedia.org/wiki/Early_stopping), as the version that maximized the F1 score on the validation set.
 ```